MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/vpnclient/Add-VpnConnectionTriggerApplication.md

 ```

 ### -Force
-Removes a record or records without prompting you for confirmation.
-By default, the cmdlet prompts you for confirmation before it proceeds.
+Forces the command to run without asking for user confirmation.

 ```yaml
 Type: SwitchParameter